lowRISC/opentitan/doc/rm/python_coding_style.md

 ```

 Errors may be fixed using the same tool to edit the problem file(s) in-place (you may need to refresh the file(s) in your editor after doing this).
-This uses the same set of files as are being checked, so unless the`--file` or `-f` flag is used this will only affect files that have already been modifed (or staged for commit if `-c`is used) and will not fix errors in python files that have not been touched.
+This uses the same set of files as are being checked, so unless the`--file` or `-f` flag is used this will only affect files that have already been modifed (or staged for commit if `-c`is used) and will not fix errors in Python files that have not been touched.

 ```console
 $ cd $REPO_TOP/util